 Obliterative procedures for POP are reviewed here.
 Evaluation of women with POP, conservative management, and choosing a primary surgical procedure are discussed separately.
-(See "An overview of the epidemiology, risk factors, clinical manifestations, and management of pelvic organ prolapse in women" and "Vaginal pessary treatment of prolapse and incontinence" and "Pelvic organ prolapse in women: Choosing a primary surgical procedure".)
+(See "Pelvic organ prolapse in women: Epidemiology, risk factors, clinical manifestations, and management" and "Vaginal pessary treatment of prolapse and incontinence" and "Pelvic organ prolapse in women: Choosing a primary surgical procedure".)

 CANDIDATES FOR SURGERY

 Indications for obliterative prolapse repair are generally the same as for other POP repair procedures, ie, symptomatic prolapse in women who decline or fail conservative therapy.
 However, obliterative procedures are less invasive and better tolerated by frail, older women than reconstructive procedures.
 (See "Pelvic organ prolapse in women: Choosing a primary surgical procedure", section on 'Candidates for surgical treatment'.)